How to move your payroll to FreeAgent from another software provider

 Enter year-to-date totals

-Enter all the year-to-date totals you have for the employee, including pay, deductions, statutory pay, and pension contributions.
+Enter all the year-to-date totals you have for the employee, including pay, deductions, statutory pay, employee pension contributions and earnings by NI category letter.
 The figures entered into a payroll profile will be pulled through to an employee’s P60.

 To calculate National Insurance for the rest of this year's payroll, you will need to enter an NI letter to reflect how much NI has been paid for the employee during this employment to date.
 Which NI letter you use will depend on whether their NI letter has remained the same or changed during the tax year to date.